GiorgosMandi/RaSQL-Reproduction/README.md

  The Netherlands. [url](https://doi.org/10.1145/3299869.3324959)*

-This work is a reproduction of the above RaSQL publication, as a project I chose to do for the course Database Systems in the master program [DSIT](http://dsit.di.uoa.gr/), in the University of Athens.
-For more information you can address to my report of better to the actual publication
+This work is a reproduction of the above publication (RaSQL), as a project I chose for the Database Systems course of my master program [DSIT](http://dsit.di.uoa.gr/), in the University of Athens.
+For more information you can address to my report or better to the actual publication

 ---